protocol/launchpad/content/en/curriculum/libp2p/core-concepts/index.md

 ### NAT Traversal

 Consider the Internet router that you have at home.
 You probably have several devices connected to it (laptops, mobile phones, or even the fridge).
-When you join the Internet, you are given an address identifier, which is called IP.
+When you join the Internet, you are given an address identifier, called an _IP Address_.
 However, the number of IPs in the Internet is limited, so every device does not get a public IP address.
 Instead, your router creates a private network in your home and assigns a private IP to every device.
 Then, the router is responsible for managing the incoming and outgoing connection from the Internet.
 This is called **NAT (Network Address Traversal)**.
 For example, consider the following diagram: